M.I.C.R.A.: Mind Controlled Remote Automaton: Synopsis

-Angela's attorney meanwhile has located her birth mother Maria Morales.
-Barr is able to persuade Locane to continue the M.I.C.R.A. project, with the compromise that Angela will have manual control of the weapons systems.
-They conspire to use M.I.C.R.A. to visit the San Simeon slum looking for her mother.
-However, she discovers Maria has been dead some time, killed in a riot shortly after her adoption, with another resident drawing her social security checks.
+Angela's attorney locates her birth mother, Maria Morales.
+Barr persuades Locane to continue the M.I.C.R.A. project, with the compromise that Angela will have manual control of the weapons systems.
+They use M.I.C.R.A. to visit the San Simeon slum looking for her mother.
+However, she discovers Maria was killed in a riot shortly after her adoption, with another resident drawing her social security checks.
 With the help of the resident she learns Rita has been working at the Monterey ASD in an Esctasite, a high-tech brothel.
-M.I.C.R.A. travels there but her enquiries are fruitless as Rita is at a Free America Now rally in Lusk, Wyoming, announcing on TV that the whole settlement is being held hostage.
+M.I.C.R.A.'s enquiries there are fruitless as Rita is at a Free America Now rally in Lusk, Wyoming, announcing on TV that the whole settlement is being held hostage.
 With the regular army unable to make any impression on Rita's forces, M.I.C.R.A. is sent to Wyoming, bargaining for better treatment of Eric in return.
-However Rita is able to use an electrical generator to knock M.I.C.R.A. off-line.
-Angela is able to reboot the robot and get to Rita.
-She attempts to convince her sister of her identity but before she can Rita is seemingly killed by army reinforcements.
+Rita uses an electrical generator to knock M.I.C.R.A. off-line.
+Angela reboots the robot and attempts to convince Rita of her identity, but Rita is seemingly killed by army reinforcements.
 Angela is enraged, especially when the army begins massacring surrendering rebels, shooting down one of the government speeders.
-Upon M.I.C.R.A.'s return to Kings University, a distraught Angela tells Barr she no longer wants to be part of the programme.
+Upon M.I.C.R.A.'s return to Kings University, Angela tells Barr she no longer wants to be part of the program.
 He attempts to talk her out of it, revealing he is secretly aligned with Robinson, who contacts Angela and asks her to continue as M.I.C.R.A.
 Angela tells Barr of her relation to Rita and her actions in Wyoming, and with the support of Locane and Eric they conspire to use M.I.C.R.A. to covertly curb the military's excesses while Robinson works to end martial law through legitimate political means.
-The Free America Now survivors are now led by Rita's friend Flik and reach the Colorado dome, and M.I.C.R.A. is sent in to help the mopping up operation.
-The terrorists are captured – as are numerous councillors loyal to Robinson, as part of Corman's plan to equate her hopes of ending martial law with the terrorist group.
-The president is also eager to mass-produce M.I.C.R.A. for the armed forces.
-Angela uses M.I.C.R.A. to free the councillors held in Colorado without discovery, and begins a relationship with Eric while Lucane and Barr also grow closer.
+The Free America Now survivors, led by Rita's friend Flik, reach the Colorado dome.
+M.I.C.R.A. is sent in to help.
+The terrorists are captured, as are numerous councillors loyal to Robinson, as part of Corman's plan to equate her hopes of ending martial law with the terrorist group.
+The president is eager to mass-produce M.I.C.R.A. for the armed forces.
+Angela uses M.I.C.R.A. to free the councillors held in Colorado without discovery, and begins a relationship with Eric.
+Lucane and Barr also grow closer.